zetxqx/gateway-api-inference-extension/docs/proposals/1023-data-layer-architecture/README.md

 The EPP Architecture proposal identifies the need for an extensible [Data Layer](../0683-epp-architecture-proposal/README.md#data-layer).
- Recently, the scheduling subsystem underwent a major [architecure change](../0845-scheduler-architecture-proposal/README.md) to allow easier extension and pluggability.
+ Recently, the scheduling subsystem underwent a major [architecture change](../0845-scheduler-architecture-proposal/README.md) to allow easier extension and pluggability.
 This proposal aims to apply similar extensibility to the Data Layer subsystem, allowing custom inference gateways to extend the Gateway API Inference extension (GIE) for their use